AdobeDocs/experience-manager-screens.en/help/using/recommended-approach.md

 ## Guidelines before Developing a Digital Signage Strategy {#signage-strategy}

-Refer to the few recommendations before developing and deploying a digital signage project:
+See the few recommendations before developing and deploying a digital signage project:

 * **Scope Control**:
  If the desired solution is ambitious, it is recommended that you divide the deliverables into discrete phases to control the scope of the project.